0xTCG/aldy/README.rst

 ⚠️ Warning
 ==========

-If you are using Aldy in a clinical or commercial environment, **please read this carefully**.
+**Please read this carefully** if you are using Aldy in a clinical or commercial environment.

 Aldy is a computational tool whose purpose is to *aid the genotype detection process*.
-It can be of tremendous help in that process, however it is not perfect, and it can easily make a wrong call if the data is noisy, ambigious or if the target sample contains a previously unknown allele.
+It can be of tremendous help in that process.
+However, it is not perfect, and it can easily make a wrong call if the data is noisy, ambiguous or if the target sample contains a previously unknown allele.

 ☣️🚨 **Do not use the raw output of Aldy (or any other computational tool for that matter) to diagnose a disease or prescribe a drug!**
-**It is your responsibility to inspect and validate the results (ideally) in a wetlab before doing something that can have major consequences.** 🚨☣️
+**You are responsibe for inspecting and validating the results (ideally) in a wet lab before doing something that can have major consequences.** 🚨☣️

 We really mean it.

-Finally, note that the allele databases are still work in progress, and that we still do not know the downstream impact of vast majority of genotypes.
+Finally, note that the allele databases are still a work in progress and that we still do not know the downstream impact of the vast majority of genotypes.

 Installation
 ============

-Aldy is written in Python, and requires Python 3.7+.
+Aldy is written in Python and requires Python 3.7+.
 It is intended to be run on POSIX-based systems
 (so far, only Linux and macOS have been tested).